forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 ### Email notifications

-Forseti Security can send email notifications using the SendGrid API as well.
+Forseti Security can send email notifications using the SendGrid API.
-SendGrid is the free email service provider for GCP.
+SendGrid is the suggested free email service provider for GCP.
 For information about how to get 12,000 free emails every month, see [Sending email with SendGrid](https://cloud.google.com/appengine/docs/standard/python/mail/sendgrid).

 To use SendGrid to send email notifications for Forseti Security, follow the